-Photo 1 AOC students reading
+Photo 1 AOC students at a health fair

-Academy of the Canyons (AOC), a middle college high school, just completed its 18th year of operation on the College of the Canyons campus in the Dr. Dianne G. Van Hook University Center.
+Academy of the Canyons (AOC), a middle college high school, just completed its 19th year of operation on the College of the Canyons campus in the Dr. Dianne G. Van Hook University Center.
 AOC opened its doors in August 2000.
 AOC is a collaboration between the William S. Hart Union High School District and College of the Canyons designed to provide a supportive, flexible, and academically enriched environment for students whose needs are not being met by the large comprehensive high schools.
 AOC was awarded a six-year accreditation through 2021 by the Western Association of Schools and Colleges and was named a National Blue Ribbon School in 2015.

-Brief History of Middle College High Schools.
+Brief History of Middle College High Schools

 The first middle college high school was founded in 1974, by La Guardia Professor Janet Lieberman, on the campus of La Guardia Community College in New York City to help remove the barriers between high school and college and provide an alternative for students at risk of dropping out of high school (U.S. Department of Education, 2003; La Guardia Community College, 2004).
-Today there are more than 40 middle college high schools across the nation (Middle College National Consortium, 2018).
-Currently, the California Community College system funds 13 middle college high schools which are serving almost 4,000 students (CBEDS, College of San Mateo website, 2018).
+Today there are 50 middle college high schools across the nation (Middle College National Consortium, 2019).
+Currently, the California Community College system funds 14 middle college high schools which are serving almost 5,000 students (CBEDS, Middle College National Consortium, 2019).
 The two initial sites in California were Los Angeles Southwest and Contra Costa community colleges and were founded in 1988.

-AOC's Student Population.
 Academy of the Canyons is open to high school students in grades 9-12 who "...are looking for a unique high school experience" that affords them the opportunity to complete high school requirements and take college courses at College of the Canyons' Valencia campus (AOC brochure).
 Prior to Fall 2009 AOC was open to 11th and 12th grade students.
 Beginning Fall 2009, AOC added grades 9 and 10.
 The goal for total student enrollment for the middle college high school is 400 students.
-As of Fall 2017, the goal was surpassed with an enrollment of 409, which is more than twice the enrollment of 191 in Fall 2005.
-Recruitment focuses on students who meet at least one of four criteria: students who are under-represented in the college environment, students who have high potential but are low performing, students of lower socio-economic status, and first generation college students.
-AOC's student body in 2017-18 included 67 percent who were ethnic minority, excluding White not of Hispanic origin.
+As of Fall 2019, the goal remained surpassed with an enrollment of 405, which is more than twice the enrollment of 191 in Fall 2005.
+Recruitment focuses on students who meet at least one of four criteria: students who are underrepresented in the college environment, students who have high potential but are low performing, students of lower socio-economic status, and first generation college students.
+AOC's student body in 2018-19 included 66 percent who were ethnic minority, excluding White not of Hispanic origin.
 AOC's diverse student population closely reflects the demographics of the greater Santa Clarita Valley.
-Specifically, about 32 percent of the student population identifies themselves as White; 23 percent identifies as Hispanic or Latino; about 37 percent identifies as Asian; one percent identifies as African-American; and six percent identifies as multi-racial.
-Over the past five years the most significant change in the ethnic composition of the AOC student body has been an increase in the Asian population (27 percent - 2013 to 37 percent -2017), with a concurrent decline in the White population (45 percent in 2013 compared to 32 percent in 2017).
-About four percent of the population has a primary language other than English.
-Of that population roughly 40 percent speak Spanish as their native language and 30 percent speak Korean.
-Other languages spoken by the English Language Learner (ELL) population at AOC include Vietnamese, Tagalog, and Russian.
+Specifically, about 37 percent of the student population identifies themselves as White; 20 percent identifies as Hispanic or Latino; about 39 percent identifies as Asian; one percent identifies as African-American; and six percent identifies as multi-racial.
+Over the past five years the most significant change in the ethnic composition of the AOC student body has been an increase in the Asian population (27 percent - 2013 to 39 percent -2018), with a concurrent decline in the White population (45 percent in 2013 compared to 37 percent in 2017).